dipdawiz/HomeAutomation/README.md

 ```
 http://<IP_Address_of_Wemos>/relay-control?l=4,1
 ```
-Note that the query paraleter is "l", for "'l'oad".
+Note that the query parameter is "l", for "'l'oad".

 To turn OFF the 4th Load (connected to the 4th Relay), the URL is:
 ```